• Skip to primary navigation

 Store in an airtight container at room temperature.
 Best if used within 3 months.

-green onions in a skillet
+green onions cooking in a cast iron skillet

 Variations